Norway says Venezuelan talks making progress

 The opposition leader launched a failed military uprising on April 30 that triggered a government crackdown against the opposition.

-Even as negotiations played out in Norway, the pro-Maduro Supreme Tribunal of Justice opened a case against opposition lawmaker Rafael Guzman, bringing to 15 the number of anti-government politicians accused of treason and instigating rebellion, according to a court statement released Wednesday.
+Even as negotiations played out in Norway, the pro-Maduro Supreme Tribunal of Justice stripped the immunity from prosecution of opposition lawmaker, Rafael Guzman, bringing to 15 the number of anti-government politicians accused of treason and instigating rebellion, according to a court statement released Wednesday.

 The congressional vice president, Edgar Zambrano, was arrested May 8 on similar allegations, while several other accused National Assembly members have sought refuge inside foreign embassies in Caracas.